sebastianspicker/dietrich/README.md

 Keep the next pass focused on verification and smaller changes.
 ## Features
-- Left release concrete enough for the next pass to build on.
+- Turned the first inspection sketch into something runnable.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.